Stai navigando con un browser obsoleto. per favore aggiorna il tuo browser per migliorare la tua esperienza e la tua sicurezza.

 The Green Transition Fund - PNRR is an instrument to stimulate the growth of an innovation ecosystem in green transition sectors through venture capital investments.

-For the purposes of the Invitation to submit proposals for this Fund, “target enterprises” are defined as:
+For the purposes of the Invitation to submit proposals for this Fund,“target companies” are defined as:

-1. startups with high development potential, with a special focus on SMEs (as referred to in Recommendation 361 of 8 May 2003) of the ecological transition chains and small and medium-sized enterprises implementing innovative projects;
+1. Start-ups with high development potential, with particular attention to SMEs (as per Recommendation 361 of May 8, 2003) in the supply chains of the digital transition, that are carrying out innovative projects;

-2. startups and small and medium-sized enterprises that have been established through a corporate spin-off or as a result of the sale of a company or business unit by a large or mid-cap company or that has been established with the investment of a large or mid-cap company with a view to venture building, if the spin-off took place on or after 1 February 2020;
+2. Start-ups and small and medium-sized enterprises that were established through a corporate spin-off or as a result of the sale of a company or a business unit by a large enterprise or a mid-cap company, or that were established with the investment of a large enterprise or a mid-cap company in a venture-building perspective;

-3. holding companies which, cumulatively, (i) have their registered office in a country other than Italy and control (pursuant to Article 2359, par.
-1, no. 1 of the Italian Civil Code) one of the companies referred to in the two preceding paragraphs, and (ii) actually conduct their business or have development programmes in Italy; it should be noted in this case that the resources invested by the Fund will be used by the eligible companies in Italy and the intellectual property developed in Italy must remain in Italy).
+3. Holding companies that cumulatively (i) have their legal headquarters in a country other than Italy and control (pursuant to Art.
+2359, co.
+1, n.
+1, of the Civil Code) one of the companies mentioned above, and (ii) effectively conduct their business or have development plans in Italy.
+In this case, it is specified that the resources invested by the Fund must be employed by the eligible companies in Italy, and the intellectual property developed in Italy must remain in Italy.

 It should be noted that the fact that a target company does not qualify as an "innovative startup" or "innovative SME" is not an obstacle to investment by the Fund, subject to the competent governance bodies of the SGR (Asset Management Company) checking that the company's business/development projects matches the Fund's areas of interest.